Platform Centers & Hubs

 - Harmonization of research protocols and processes across ETH Domain institutions.

-- Cross-fertilization and improvement of medical imaging technologies.
+- Cross-fertilization and further development of medical imaging technologies.

-- Integration of imaging analysis into a broad multi-modal precision medicine approach, opening up new options for researchers.
+- Integration of imaging analysis into broader multi-modal precision medicine approaches, opening new research opportunities.

 Prof. Dr. Sebastian Kozerke